kiarash97/kiarash97.github.io/BS TA.md

+---
+layout: page
-# My Teaching Assistantship History in B.Sc
+title: My Teaching Assistantship History in B.Sc

+---
 I was being among the TAs in many courses during my bachelor's education.
 The list is below:

 * __Computational Intelligence__